How to Honor the Legacy of Rev. Dr. Martin Luther King Jr.

 January 10, 2023

-Rev. Dr. Martin Luther King Jr. was motivated by his love for Jesus to fight for the rights of others.
-As a pastor and Christian civil rights leader, he believed that the call of every Christian is to follow example of Christ and to serve others sacrificially.
-Sadly, Rev. Dr. King was assassinated on April 4, 1968, but the impact of his faith in Christ lives on to this day.
+Rev. Dr. Martin Luther King Jr. was motivated by his faith to fight for the rights of others.
+As a pastor and Christian civil rights leader, he believed that the call of every Christian is to follow the example of Christ and to serve sacrificially.
+Rev. Dr. King was assassinated on April 4, 1968, but the impact of his faith lives on to this day.

-Woodside Bible Church founded the Dream Centers of Michigan (Pontiac, MI) in 2014 to advocate for people living in under-resourced communities.
-The Dream Centers engage low-income individuals, at-risk-youth, and struggling families with the love of Jesus, partnering with them to thrive and move toward self-sustainability.
+The Dream Centers engage low-income individuals, at-risk-youth, and struggling families in Pontiac, Michigan with the love of Jesus, partnering with them to thrive and move toward self-sustainability.

-As a non-profit, volunteer-driven organization, the Dream Centers listen, learn, lament, and lead in the communities they serve, determined to break cycles of poverty by providing resources, opportunities, and relationships that heal brokenness, promote justice, and provide equity.
+As a non-profit, volunteer-driven organization, the Dream Centers are determined to break cycles of poverty by providing resources, opportunities, and relationships that heal brokenness, promote justice, and provide equity.
+Learn more about volunteering with the Dream Centers of Michigan.

-▶️ Connect With a Friend, Neighbor, or Colleague from a Different Culture Or Race
+2. Connect With Someone From a Different Culture or Race

-Taking time to listen and learn from different perspectives and backgrounds can help us better understand the unique stories behind injustice in our world (Acts 10:34-35).
-Consider hosting a family dinner or Zoom call with someone of a different cultural or racial background to begin a path toward healing or understanding.
+Learning from different perspectives and backgrounds can help us better understand the unique stories behind injustice in our world (Acts 10:34-35).
+Consider hosting a family dinner or Zoom call with someone of a different cultural or racial background to begin a path toward healing and understanding.

-▶️ Impact Children and Families In Under-Resourced Communities
+3. Serve Children and Families in Under-Resourced Communities

 The burden of living in a broken or impoverished community is a significant injustice that often goes unseen (John 10:10).
 To make a difference, get involved with Woodside’s partner organizations by tutoring a child, mentoring a young adult, supporting a family, and more: